To learn more about the faculty and staff of the Nursing Program, click here.

 - External applicants for this program will receive priority admission over students currently matriculated in a Jefferson College Nursing program.

-- Baccalaureate degree from a regionally accredited institution with a last-60-hours GPA of 2.7 or higher.
+- Baccalaureate degree from a regionally accredited institution with a cumulative GPA of 2.7 or higher.

 - Completion of the following pre-requisite coursework: